Thoronador/morrowtools/apps/sr/bsafs/readme.md

 Scrolls V: Skyrim, it needs BSA files to operate on, and those usually come with Skyrim (and also with some other games).

+`bsafs` only allows reading from the files in an archive but not writing to them.
+In that way it behaves like a read-only file system.
+This means that files in `bsafs` cannot be deleted, moved / renamed or written to by the user.
+It also does not allow the creation of new files in the archive.

 ## Usage

 ```